Host Devices Assignment

 Host Devices passthrough requires the virtualization extension and the IOMMU extension (Intel VT-d or AMD IOMMU) to be enabled in the BIOS.

-To enable IOMMU, depending on the CPU type, a host should be booted with an additional kernel parameter,
+To enable IOMMU, depending on the CPU type, a host should be booted with an additional kernel parameter, intel_iommu=on

-for Intel andamd_iommu=on
+for Intel and amd_iommu=on

 for AMD.